Berlin-Köpenick station: Present and future

 The city development plan traffic for Berlin includes a plan for the building of a Regionalbahn platform in Köpenick.
 This would replace the existing Regionalbahn station of Karlshorst.
 The latter was established after the building of the Berlin Wall as a temporary long-distance station.
-The proposal is supported by several parties, including the nearby Forum Köpenick shopping centre.
+The proposal is supported by several parties, including the nearby Forum Köpenick shopping centre and football club 1.FC Union Berlin, whose expansion plans of their Stadion an der Alten Försterei rely on the additional transport capacity of the expanded station.
 Originally Deutsche Bahn planned to carry out this work by 2007.
 Following financial difficulties and the resulting delay to the building of the Köpenick Regionalbahn station, the plans were resumed in 2011 after the Berlin Secretary of State, Maria Krautzberger had asked for a parliamentary inquiry into the prospects for the assumption of the costs by the state of Berlin.
 It was anticipated that the station would now be completed by 2015 and would still have two S-Bahn and two Regionalbahn platforms.
 One metre high noise barriers are planned to protect the residents of increased noise.
 The entrance from Elcknerplatz would be given a glass facade.
 In the current urban development program, however, funding is sought from the federal government, which opposed funding it.
 In response to a parliamentary question to the Berlin Transport Secretary, Christian Gaebler replied in April 2012 that the State of Berlin would fund the amount of €5 million and the first stage was included in the 2012/13 budget, but this has not yet been appropriated.
 Construction would start in 2017 with commissioning planned for 2019.

 In the spring of 2013, modern, dynamic destination displays were installed in the station.

 After funding was secured under the infrastructure project i2030 of the states Berlin and Brandenburg and planning was finished in 2022, construction at Berlin-Köpenick Station started in March 2023 and is set to continue until 2027.